 docker-compose.yml file and start them

-running in the background (-d)
+running in the background (-d).

-will stop and remove all containers
+docker-compose down will stop and remove all containers

 and network interfaces.

-Running docker-compose up --build -d
+Running docker-compose up --build -d will rebuild all of

 the containers.
 This is useful if you need to wipe data from